holgerjs/name-func/README.md

 This repository contains some code for testing and playing around with Python in Azure Functions.

-> The code in this repository must not be used in production environments since it is lacking important functionality such as logging, error handling and more.
+> The code in this repository must not be used in production environments since it is lacking important functionality such as security settings, logging, error handling and more.
 It is only intended for testing and learning.

+Resources should be removed right away after testing in order to avoid costs.

 Also, the code is leveraging the [Python v2 programming model in Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level&pivots=python-mode-decorators), **which is currently in preview** [1].